.

 Announcing a Call for Papers--

-The Taylor Award in Church History is now open to seminary students from any of the NAPARC denominations, and the Award for the best paper on American Presbyterian history is now $500.00.
-This year's deadline for submission of papers is Thursday, June 5th, 2008.
+The Taylor Award in American Presbyterian History is now open to seminary students from any of the NAPARC denominations.
+The Award for the best paper on American Presbyterian history is bears a cash prize of $500.00.
+Deadline for submission of papers for the 2013 Award will be Thursday, 1 August 2013.

 Eligibility: